stefanoverna/graphql8/guides/mutations/mutation_authorization.md

 ## Loading and authorizing objects

 Often, mutations take `ID`s as input and use them to load records from the database.
-GraphQL-Ruby can load IDs for you when you provide a `loads:` option.
+GraphQL8-Ruby can load IDs for you when you provide a `loads:` option.

 In short, here's an example: